jmiemirza/DUA/README.md

 This is the official repository for our paper: [The Norm Must Go On: Dynamic Unsupervised Domain Adaptation by Normalization](https://arxiv.org/abs/2112.00463)

-DUA is an extremely simple method which adapts the (1st and 2nd order) stastics of the Batch Normalization layer in an online manner to adapt to the out of distribution test data at test time.
-DUA is extremely computation and data efficient.
-DUA requires less than 1% of data from the target domain and no back propagation to achieve competitve (and often state-of-the-art) results when compared to strong baselines.
+DUA is an extremely simple method which only adapts the (1st and 2nd order) statistics of the Batch Normalization layer in an online manner to adapt to the out-of-distribution test data at test-time.
+Adapting only the statistics for Unsupervised Domain Adaptation makes DUA extremely fast and computation efficient.
+Moreover, DUA requires less than 1% of data from the target domain and no back propagation to achieve competitive (and often state-of-the-art) results when compared to strong baselines.

 Currently we provide example code for reproducing Cifar-10C experiments from our paper.